 Glad you asked (clearly you didn’t get to this page by accident).
 To chiffonade is to cut thin strips of a flat leafy vegetable or larger leaf herb.
 It is a cutting technique that you can use with things like lettuces and — very commonly — basil, and it results in sliver-like curled strips that look very elegant when mixed into or strewn over various dishes.
 It roughly translates to “in rags,” though it looks a lot classier than that.

-How Do You Chiffonade Basil (or other flat leafy things)
+How Do You Chiffonade Basil?

 - Stack a few leaves of basil.

 To chiffonade basil (or anything else) you simple place a few leaves of basil one atop each other stacking them up neatly.

 - Roll up the stacks into a tight cylinder.

 Then you roll up the little stack of leaves into a tight cylinder—you can roll it up from side to side, or from top to bottom, your choice.
 Top to bottom will yield longer strips, in the case of basil or any leaf that is taller than it is wide.
 Side to side will give you shorter skinny strips.

 - Hold the cylinder and use a sharp knife to cut thin slices.

 Hold the cylinder with your non-cutting and, and use a sharp knife (a dull knife will crush and bruise the basil or lettuce) to cut very thin slices of the cylinder crosswise.
 It’s a good idea to try and curl your fingers under (on the cylinder holding hand) as you cut to avoid nicking your fingertips, since you are cutting super thin slices and the cylinder will be pretty small.

 - As you slice the cylinder the cut slivers will start to unfurl.